Fall 2025 Resources Page

 Ready-to-go Resources

-Below, you can find our Syllabus "Starter," Welcome Module, Report Absences module, and Academic Integrity module.
+Below, you can find our Syllabus Essentials Guide, Canvas Course Templates, Welcome Module, Report Absences module, and Academic Integrity module.
 You also will see descriptions of each resource, so you can identify which might best fit your needs and context.
 Links will take you to the relevant webpage and Canvas Commons modules, where you can explore, import, and adapt them for your courses!

 • Course Welcome Module